fjThomasStanley/AutisticaPlatformPrototype/README.md

 To understand the full reasoning and justification behind the design decisions for the platform, please refer to the [Design Decisions Document](./documentation/COMPONENT_DESIGN_DECISIONS.md).

+This application uses a three tier achitecture for delivery.
+To read more technical information about what three tier archticture is and why this project utilises it, please read the [Three Tier Architecture Document]()

 **Feedback is welcome from everyone**

 Please understand that the design of the platform has been fundamentally influenced by the community and their feedback into the project development.
 Community input is key to the development of this project and so if you would like to get involved please refer to this [Get Involved Document](https://github.com/alan-turing-institute/AutisticaCitizenScience/blob/master/get-involved/README.md).